dandeto/Base-64-Extension/README.md

 6. You will see it in the top right corner of your brower window
 ```

 ### Found a Bug?
+Is there a file type I missed?
-Please report it in the [issues](https://github.com/dandeto/Base-64-Extension/issues) section and tag it as a bug.
+Please report it in the [issues](https://github.com/dandeto/Base-64-Extension/issues) section and give it a relevant tag.